GIScience/gis-training-resource-center/content/Modul_2/en_data_sources.md

 Choosing key and value in QuickOSM.
 ```

 2. Limit the area by typing in the name of your area of interest.
+You can also choose from the dropdown `Canvas Extent` or `Layer Extent` instead of a name of a city or country.

 3. Unfold the tab `Advanced`.
 Only select the datatypes you are expecting to minimize errors.